peteroupc/peteroupc.github.io/random.md

 As much as possible, **applications SHOULD use existing libraries and techniques** that already meet the requirements for cryptographic and statistical RNGs.

 The following table lists application programming interfaces (APIs) for cryptographic and statistical RNGs for popular programming languages.
-Note the following:

 - Methods and libraries mentioned in the "Statistical" column need to be initialized with a seed before use (for example, a seed generated using an implementation in the "Cryptographic" column).
 - The mention of a third-party library in this section does not imply sponsorship or endorsement of that library, or imply a preference of that library over others.
 The list is not comprehensive.
+- See also [**Paragon's blog post**](https://paragonie.com/blog/2016/05/how-generate-secure-random-numbers-in-various-programming-languages) on existing cryptographic RNGs.

 | Language   | Cryptographic   | Statistical |
  --------|-----------------------------------------------|------|